The Performance Plateau

 What to Expect

-The engagement begins with a Strategy Call, a focused diagnostic conversation in which Dr. Ceruto assesses the specific performance patterns that are limiting your output.
+The engagement begins with a Strategy Call, a focused strategy conversation in which Dr. Ceruto assesses the specific performance patterns that are limiting your output.
 This is not a motivational conversation.
 It is a clinical assessment that identifies the neural conditions most likely contributing to the inconsistency between your best performance and your average performance.

 Calibration sessions address the identified constraints through precision neural intervention.
 Sessions are designed around the actual performance environments and demands you face.
 The measure of progress is not self-reported confidence but observable, sustained improvement in performance consistency across the conditions where it matters most.